akshay-gera/Winnipeg-Transit-ELT-Pipeline/README.md

 - The function fetches bus route data from the API endpoint.
 - The variants for each bus route are extracted and stored as a list of variant keys.

+**Note**: During this phase, I used the **Astronomer CLI** to jump straight into Airflow DAG development, avoiding setup issues related to installation and environment configuration.
+This allowed for faster iterations and testing of the pipeline.

 ### 2. **Data Processing**

 After the routes and variants data is fetched, we extract the destination data for each variant using the `fetch_destinations_for_variants` function.
 This process involves: